 Beaumont also offers a partial day hospital.
 With this program, you or your family member is able to receive intense treatment and still return home every evening.

 Beaumont offers complete adult inpatient psychiatric care in an environment that promotes mental wellness.
-Admission is on a voluntary basis at Beaumont, so you are your family member will be in a program with other patients who are also seeking voluntary treatment.
+Admission is on a voluntary basis at Beaumont, so your family member will be in a program with other patients who are also seeking voluntary treatment.

 During hospitalization, a team of nurses, social workers, activity therapists, dietitians, psychiatrists and medical physicians are available to care for your around the clock.
 The inpatient program focuses on treatment that will help you move into partial hospitalization or outpatient care as quickly as possible.